Covid Symptoms in Kids, Everything We Should Know

 - Public gatherings, shop visits, and outings should be strictly avoided.

-- Using sanitizer before consuming food.
+- Use sanitizer before consuming food.

 Treatment

+There is no proper cure for treating the symptoms of COVID-19 in kids.
 However, most children recover with adequate home treatment.
 Some of the steps that can be followed at home are mentioned below:

 - The affected child should be given proper bed rest.